sgeorgakis/bidder/README.md

 it does not affect the result, as the mock service determines the result by the type to be returned.

+Instead of loading the campaigns from a file and keeping them in a variable, a database could be used (e.g. H2 for simplicity).
+I believe that due to the simplicity of the project, such an approach is not necessary.

 A future improvement could be to implement a service that makes a real request and gets real results and be able to choose which service to enable/disable (mock or real request) by a property in the `application.yml` file or a maven profile.